Saigon and Phu Quoc raise COVID-19 alerts

 Image credit: Thanh Nien

-The mandatory preventive measures include increasing COVID-19 testing capacity and training healthcare professionals on collecting samples.
+The mandatory preventive measures include increasing the city’s COVID-19 testing capacity and training healthcare professionals on collecting samples.
 Local authorities will also prepare for citywide social distancing, mass quarantines, and large-scale COVID-19 treatment.

 Meanwhile, citizens should do their part by wearing masks in public and reporting illegal immigrants.